LaserWeb/deprecated-LaserWeb1/README.md

 You can also modify the LaserWeb config.js to change the baud speed to match your machine

+NB:  MAKE SURE THE BOARD IS PLUGGED IN BEFORE STARTING LASERWEB.
+LaserWeb connects to all serial ports on startup (not like pronterface where you connect manually) - this allows us to be simultaneously connected to several machines, the dropdown in the UI allows you to switch between them at will (but that switches the interaction / UI -  it does connect/disconnect (; - good since it allows jobs to continue on one machine while you jog/setup another machine)

 ## Installation Instructions  (NB See Access instructions below the install instructions)